tinmaunghtay/devops_assignment/README.md

 - Configure a user
 - Install/Upgrade AWS CLI
 - Create a service role
-- What type of web-application ?
-Microsoft Based (ASP) or Opensource (Java/React/Angular) ?
-Then, we can decide which server (Operation System) we will require.
+- What type of web-application would be deployed?
+Microsoft Based (for example: ASP.net ) or Opensource (For example: Java/React/Angular) ?
+Then, we could decide which server (Operation System) we will require.
 If ASP or similar, use Microsoft Windows Server.
 Otherwise, use RedHat Enterprise or Ubuntu.
 - As said it is a simple web applocation, we shall choose relatively small capacity VM.